emre89/PythonPlaywrightBDD/STORIES.md

 ## US1: Catalog

 As a user
-I want to see a list of books
+I want to see a catalog
-So that I can choose my favorites
+Where I can choose my favorites

 ## US2: Add new book